prakashraman/life-blog/contents/notes/2022/1/23/6-connecting-a-dapp-to-the-solana-network.md

 **Goal**: Successfully fetch the user's Solana address.

+_This article heavily uses the [@solana-labs/wallet-adapter](https://github.com/solana-labs/wallet-adapter) to interface with the Solana network and wallets_

 ## Ecosystem

 The following components/systems come into play for a Dapp to interact with the Solana Network